tmucscu/tmucscu.github.io/docs/tips.md

 <h3>Physical Health</h3>

-Ryerson offers a bunch of physical activities for you to do.
+TMU offers a bunch of physical activities for you to do.
 As a student, you have access to 2 gyms (RAC and MAC), a swimming pool, indoor ice rink (free skate only), small outdoor rink (winter only), ping pong tables, squash courts, basketball courts, dance studio, recreational clubs, and much more.

 <h3>Mental Health</h3>